eskay993/gamefiles/silent-hill-3/README.md

 Try this version if the Enhanced Audio Pack version above does not work.
 See [Version Differences](#versions).

 1. Download [silent-hill-3-installer-with-sound-fixer.zip](https://github.com/eskay993/gamefiles/raw/main/silent-hill-3/silent-hill-3-installer-with-sound-fixer.zip) from this repo and extract it.
+You should now have a `.yaml` file.

 2. Download [Silent Hill 3 PC Fix by Steam006](https://community.pcgamingwiki.com/files/file/1331-silent-hill-3-pc-fix-by-steam006/) from PCGamingWiki.
  Do not extract the zip.

 3. Extract the content of the game ISO.
 On Windows, you can do this with WinRAR or 7zip.
-On Linux, Ark should be able to.
+On Linux, Ark should be able to do this.

 4. Run Lutris and click the `+` sign to add a game.

-5. Select `Install from local install script` and point to the yaml file  from Step 1, then click `Install`
+5. Select `Install from local install script` and point to the yaml file  from Step 1, then click `Install`, then `Install` again on the next screen.

 6. Chose where to install the game, and check any boxes on the left that you want.
 For Steam Deck, click `Create steam shortcut` so the game will be available in your library in Game Mode.
-Click `Install`, then `Install` again on the next screen.
+Click `Continue`.

 7. Click `Browse` under `Silent Hill 3 Installer` and select `setup.exe` from the DVD/ISO files that you extracted in Step 3.

 8. Click `Browse` under `Silent_Hill_3_PC_Fix-Steam006.zip` and select the zip you downloaded in Step 2.

-9. Click `Continue` and wait for the various files to download.
+9. Click `Install` and wait for the various files to download.

 10. Select your prefered language from the drop-down menu then click `Continue`.